favorlanglang/favorlanglang.github.io/README.md

 ### Edit Website

 Do not edit the html files in the root dir.
-They are automaticaally generated.
+They are automatically generated.
 The content of the website is defined in `config.yml` and the markdown files in `content/`.
 Relations between markdown files and page content are defined in `config.yml`.

 To modify the HTML structure, template, or Vue app, edit the corresponding files in `templates/`.